thefinn93/munin-plugins/cjdns/README.md

         "8hgr62ylugxjyyhxkz254qtz60p781kbswmhhywtbb5rpzc5lxj0.k": "seanode"
 }
 ```

+Note that this will create one graph for every `authorizedPassword` currently in
+use and every outgoing peer.
+If one password is used multiple times it will get one
+graph.
+7f3d83d is the last commit without this.
+If there is significant demand I'll
+make this disableable.

 ## cjdns_nodes
 Graphs the number of unique nodes in your routing table.
 This is a somewhat good